 This Fall we are also inviting children more intentionally into worship with a goal for them to experience the rhythms and rituals, songs and words of our faith.
 Pastor will continue with the children’s sermon.
 But following this, all elementary aged children will be invited into a classroom by an adult to hear another faith story during the sermon time.

 There are many ways to teach, and many ways to learn.
 Our goal is to raise up disciples, people mature and alive in their faith, in love with Jesus, and with each other.
 We want to create an environment where exercising the edges of our faith, the places of our doubts or struggles, is something safe to do within the church.
 Learning to share what has meaning in our lives, and practicing the words to express this in a loving environment creates new possibility.
-Welcome to worship and C3!
+Welcome to worship!